helenzhou6/mlx-summariser/notes/paper.md

 3. We can then gather more human data using samples from the resulting policy, and repeat the process

 ## High level architecture
 0. Start with initial policy that is fine-tuned via supervised learning on the desired dataset.
-Then 2 seps repeated iteratively
+Then 3 steps repeated iteratively:
+- Step 1: Collect samples from existing policies and send comparisons to human evaluators.
+Human evaluator select best summary out of the two.
+- Step 2: Train a reward model to predict the log odds that this summary is better
+- Step 3: Optimise a policy against the RM.
+Use logit output of RM to optimise using reinforcement learning (specifically PPO algorithm)

 ### Paper side notes
 - Side note: "We hope the evidence from our paper motivates machine